guolindev/LitePal/README.md

 	...
 }
 ```
-This will make all things work without side effects.
 Finally, if it still didn't work for you because you have to inherit from another Application.
 In this case, you can call **LitePalApplication.initialize(context)** instead of inheritance:
 ```java
 public class MyOwnApplication extends AnotherApplication {